temurph1/ser322-FinalProject-Music/readme.txt

 KNOWN BUGS:
 Adding songs to a playlist can be wonky - sometimes the first song does not add Log in / sign up with Facebook buttons do not work and are purely cosmetic

+SCRIPTS:
+Script file is located in the db folder (music.sql)